uniot-io/uniot-docs/platform/sandbox/visual-editor/math.md

 # Math

-The Math section provides a range of blocks that enable you to perform numerical operations and transformations within your script.
-Whether you are adding two values, generating random numbers, or applying advanced mathematical functions like trigonometry or square roots, these blocks help bring numeric logic and computation into your IoT projects.

-Using these blocks, you can:

-- Perform basic arithmetic (addition, subtraction, multiplication, division).
-- Apply mathematical functions (absolute value, negotiation, checking value for compliance with different conditions).
-- Combine numeric operations with logic and loops to create complex, dynamic scripts.
+Math blocks provide numerical operations and calculations for your scripts.
+Use these blocks to perform arithmetic, apply mathematical functions, and manipulate numeric values from sensors or variables.

 ## value

 <div align="left"><figure><img src="../../../.gitbook/assets/math_value.png" alt=""><figcaption></figcaption></figure></div>

-Represents a fixed numeric value.
+A numeric constant.
+Use this block to provide fixed numbers for calculations, comparisons, or as parameters to other blocks.

 **Parameters:**

-- **Input Value** (Number): The numeric value to represent.
+- **Value** (Number): Enter any numeric value (integers or decimals)

 **Example:**